star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Year One in Pittsburgh.
 Year Two in D.C.

-Gain invaluable work experience by day while completing your coursework by night in the MSPPM: Washington, D.C. pathway.
+Gain invaluable work experience by day while completing your coursework by night in the MSPPM: Washington, D.C., pathway.
 This program provides you with a direct route to a career in policy or research—in Washington or elsewhere—by gaining a year of D.C. work experience and building your professional network before you graduate.

 Throughout the program, you will receive exposure to our world-renowned academic faculty and accomplished practitioners, as well as ongoing support and mentoring from our program office and Career Services staff that ensure a smooth transition and accelerated start into a meaningful career after graduation.